chrism-qmul/gamesandnlp/index.md

 # Welcome to the Games and Natural Language Processing Special Session at IEEE CoG

-The Games and NLP Special Session will examine the use of games and gamification for Natural Language Processing (NLP) tasks, as well as how NLP research can advance player engagement and communication within games.
+The Games and NLP Special Session at [IEEE CoG 2021](https://ieee-cog.org/2021/) will examine the use of games and gamification for Natural Language Processing (NLP) tasks, as well as how NLP research can advance player engagement and communication within games.
 The workshop will have presentations of accepted papers (full, short, extended abstracts), an invited